utsav00/utsav00/README.md

 # Greetings, Earthlings! 🖖

-## >whoami
+## > whoami

 I'm Utsav, a developer and a reader.

 - Currently pursuing Computer Engineering (final year) at [DDU](https://ddu.ac.in/)
+- Software Craftsperson at Incubyte
 - Core Team Member at [DSC-DDU](http://www.dscddu.com/)
-- Learning about functional programming with the help of Haskell.
+- Currently learning functional programming with Haskell

 <!--
 **utsav00/utsav00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.